 To change the transmission position, completely stop vehicle, apply and hold brakes, then move lever to the desired position.
 Do not force lever.
-If unable to shift, rock the vehicle back and forth and try again.
+If unable to shift, rock the vehicle back and forth to move the gears in the transmission and try again.